 Ladies n' Gents, I present the Juice Box Pinhole Camera.

-website.
+(Note: Credit is deserved where credit is due-- I based much of my plans off of this website.
 I changed some things around, most notably the matchbox to a juice box, to fit what was laying around the house.)

 I was recently doing an article for my school newspaper about the Glasgow twee-pop band Camera Obscura.
 My editor wanted me to do a side assignment researching camera obscuras, so I poked around and I eventually came up with this design.

 Now, granted, pinhole cameras, especially those of this caliber, are not designed to take beautiful Ansel Adams-esque panoramic masterpieces.
 Since there is no lens, the focal range of said camera is terribly small.
 (I'll go into greater detail about what are ideal conditions for pictures and all that later.)

 But, hey, they're fun and creative.
 If you're looking for a good rainy-day photography project, this is it.

 This is also my first Instructable, so bear with me.
 If you've got any questions, I'll answer 'em.

 So we need to gather our stuff before we get started.

 --A Juice Box (I chose Yoo-Hoo because it's oh-so tasty)

 --Black Electrical Tape (A lot of it.
 Not red nor green nor camo-colored.
 Needs to be non-translucent.)